pasto03/Stock-Trading-Stimulator/README.md

 # Stock-Trading-Stimulator
-a academic-level trading bot try to find optimized solution on stock trading
+An academic-level trading bot try to find optimized solution on stock trading

 &nbsp;
 # V0